South Dakota AG convicted on 2 impeachment charges, removed

 Ravnsborg is the first official to be impeached and convicted in South Dakota history.

-Gov. Kristi Noem, who will pick Ravnsborg's replacement until the candidate elected to replace him in November is sworn-in, called for Ravnsborg to resign soon after the crash and later pressed lawmakers to pursue impeachment.
-Noem also publicly endorsed Ravnsborg's predecessor, Republican Marty Jackley, for election as his replacement.
+Gov. Kristi Noem, who will pick Ravnsborg's replacement until the candidate elected to replace him in November is sworn in, called for Ravnsborg to resign soon after the crash and later pressed lawmakers to pursue impeachment.
+As the saga dragged on, Noem publicly endorsed Ravnsborg's predecessor, Republican Marty Jackley, for election as his replacement.
+Noem made no immediate comment on the Senate outcome.

 Ravnsborg has argued that the governor, who has positioned herself for a possible 2024 White House bid, pushed for his removal in part because he had investigated ethics complaints against Noem.